 The album begins with “Hitch Hikin’,” an activity that Mr. Springsteen engaged in regularly in his teens and twenties, both out of necessity (he did not learn to drive until his mid-twenties) and because of his interest in human nature; he simply liked meeting different sorts of people, and thereby getting to know what they valued in life, what caused them to press on and to “live the badlands every day.”
 In the song, the hitchhiker catches rides with a family man, a trucker, a guy who soups up cars.
 “Maps don’t do much for me, friend,” the narrator sings, “I follow the weather and the wind.”
 The song is the perfect opening for the possibilities that lay ahead of the traveler to the West.

-This bright, optimistic mood continues, at least musically, with “The Wayfarer.”
+This bright, optimistic mood continues, at least musically, with “The Wayfarer,” its jaunty tune articulated by a solo cello.
 “It’s the same old cliché, a wanderer on his way, slippin’ from town to town,” the narrator sings.
 Yet the protagonist realizes that his wanderlust results from an inability to find happiness in stability:

 You start out slow in a sweet little bungalow, something two can call home